 Na plebe de Vizeu é que elle escolhe amigos e companheiros.

-Rita lhe censura a indigna eleição que faz, Simão zomba das genealogias, e mórmente do general Caldeirão que morreu frito.
+Se D. Rita lhe censura a indigna eleição que faz, Simão zomba das genealogias, e mórmente do general Caldeirão que morreu frito.

 Isto bastou para elle grangear a mal-querença de sua mãe.